HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/writing.md

 ### Respect your state-of-mind

-Writing requires intense focus over long time periods.
+Writing requires intense focus over long periods of time.
 Ideally you want to get into a flow state where you are zoned in and working on the text for hours on-end.
 This is by far the most efficient way to write a narrative or a blog-post -- at least for me.

 **Prepare for a writing task, like you would for a hike.
 You are in for a grind.**
 Find a comfortable space to sit.
 Grab a beverage of your preference.
 Most importantly make sure that you are rested and able to focus.
-Don't start a writing task when you are already tried.
+Don't start a writing task when you are already tired.
 There is no way you will get anything useful written.

 Also, avoid distractions as much as you can.
 Most importantly: Mute the Chat.
 Block at least 3h in your calendar for a writing session.
 If I am writing longer documents for work, I will try to block a full afternoon.
-Most effective for me are writing sessions weekends or vacations where I don't have any meetings at all.
+For me, the most effective writing sessions happen on weekends or vacations where I don't have any meetings at all.

 ### Work the iron while it's hot